 We’re going to look at each of these methods in individual videos and then we’ll talk about linear regression and how to think about it when forecasting.

-The qualitative forecasting approach can also be broken up into 4 different methods:
+The qualitative forecasting methods in supply chain approach can also be broken up into 4 different methods:

 Executive Opinion: A group of executives making a decision on what will happen in the next period. (i.e. The CEO, COO, VP of Sales, and VP of marketing meet to decide, based on their experience, where the company sales are headed.)